Multilinguality Does not Make Sense: Investigating Factors Behind Zero-Shot Transfer in Sense-Aware Tasks: Methods

 \textbf{BLOOM} (BigScience Large Open-science Open-access Multilingual Language Model) by \citet{le2023bloom} is pretrained on 46 languages, with a focus on low-resource languages, 10 of which overlap with those used in our study.

-\textbf{LLaMA3-8B-Instruct} \cite{grattafiori2024llama, llama3modelcard} is a state-of-the-art instruction-tuned language model with 8 billion parameters, significantly larger than the other models.
-Pretraining data is not public, and was assumed to include major NLP datasets \cite{sainz-etal-2023-nlp}, like WiC.
+\textbf{LLaMA3-8B-Instruct} \cite{grattafiori2024llama, llama3modelcard} is a decoder-only instruction-tuned language model with 8 billion parameters, significantly larger than the other models.
+Pretraining data is not public, and is assumed to include major NLP datasets \cite{sainz-etal-2023-nlp}, like WiC.

-\textbf{MuRIL} (Multilingual Representations for Indian Languages) by \citet{khanuja2021muril} is pretrained on 16 Indian languages + English, which, along with Hindi, are the only overlapping languages with our study.
-It was used to test an edge-case of zero-shot transfer (see \S\ref{subsec:muril results}).
+\textbf{MuRIL} (Multilingual Representations for Indian Languages) by \citet{khanuja2021muril} is pretrained on 16 Indian languages + English, which, along with Hindi, are the only languages overlapping with our study.
+It was used to test an edge case of zero-shot transfer (see \S\ref{subsec:muril results}).